Fire Emblem: Thracia 776: Reception and legacy

 Upon release, the Nintendo Power version proved highly popular, with people coming in high numbers to stores supplying it.
 This was attributed to the popularity of the Fire Emblem series.
 It was the best-selling Super Famicom game of September.
 By November the following year, it was reported to be the most popular Nintendo Power title within that period.
 Combined sales of its Nintendo Power and ROM Cartridge releases reached 106,108 units as of 2002, making Thracia 776 the worst-selling Fire Emblem game at the time.
 An alternate estimate by Famitsu at the end of 1999 put total sales at 145,600 units, ranking as the 103rd best-selling game title of the year.
 According to Famitsu, it was the highest-selling Super Famicom release of that year.

-Famitsu gave the ROM cartridge release a score of 35/40.
+Four reviewers from Famitsu magazine reviewewd the game.
 The reviewers were both positive about its further refinements and additions to the Fire Emblem gameplay formula, and surprised by the greatly increased difficulty level when compared to the previous entry.
 Kerry Brunskill of Nintendo Life again noted the steep difficulty even when compared to other Fire Emblem entries, but also positively noted its sound gameplay base and praised its "well thought out" story.
 Nintendojos Desmond Gaben gave Thracia 776 a score of 9.9/10 in his review: he praised the graphics as some of the best on the system, generally approved of the gameplay improvements despite its high difficulty, and called it a "must-have" for fans of the genre.
 The game was noted by website RacketBoy as both a rarity due to its release media and recognized alongside the other Super Famicom Fire Emblem titles as a quality game.
 TechnologyTell included among their lists of the top Super Famicom games that had not been released overseas.